 Giving up my corporate job, which was a form of going minimalist in itself, also freed me to travel on a whim.
 I don’t need to ask a boss for days off, or find someone else to cover my shift.
 All I need to do is hop on the road, and bring my smartphone and laptop with me.

 This allowed me to travel around the island quite a bit before I left, and took me to many states across America.
 In the past year alone I’ve travelled to Iowa, Wisconsin, Pennsylvania, Tennessee, Kentucky, and New York.
 I’ve also seen quite a bit of Illinois and Georgia – more so than other states.

 2. Moving Becomes a Breeze

 Along with the ease of travel, there’s also the ease of moving.
-When I first came to America, I mostly distributed my time and things between my parents’ and friends’ apartments.
+When I first came to America, I mostly distributed my time and things between my parents’, friends, and my would-be-husband’s apartments.

 3. Saves Money for Bigger Goals

-That leaves money to put towards buying my first car; renovating the basement to meet our specific needs; and of course, traveling more often.
+That leaves money to put towards buying my first car; renovating the basement to meet our specific needs; and paying for his college education.

 4. Less Responsibility = Less Stress